cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 jump <when branch for maximal when value address>
 ```

 The jump table is put in front of the `when` branches.
 Original conditions in front of each processed `when` branch are removed.
 Each `when` branch jumps to the end of the case expression as usual.
+The bodies of `when` branches are moved into correct places inside the case expression when possible, to avoid unnecessary jumps.

 To build the jump table, the minimum and maximum value of existing `when` branches are determined first.
 Values outside this range are handled by the `else` branch (if there isn't an explicit `else` branch in the case statement, the `else` branch just jumps to the end of the case expression).
 Values inside this range are mapped to a particular `when` branch, or, if the value doesn't correspond to any of the `when` branches, to the `else` branch.